 While lifestyle changes will help to save money quickly, it will also help in saving money for many more years to come.

 For many, it may be hard to give up the life they have (or maybe even the life they are attempting to live, but just can’t manage to keep up with the Joneses).

 But, think about it… if you can save $100 each month, it adds up to $1200 each year.
 Over the course of 10 years, you saved $12,000.
 That is an awesome way to pay yourself first.

-Now, let's bump up making lifestyle changes and assume you save $500 each month, which equates to $6,000 in one year.
+Now, let’s bump up making lifestyle changes and assume you save $500 each month, which equates to $6,000 in one year.
 In 10 years, that is $60,000.
-Definietly not cump change by any stretch of the imagination.
+Definitely not chump change by any stretch of the imagination.

-Many things to cut on this list can easily save you at least $100 each month.
+Many expenses are easy to cut, so you can easily save you at least $100 each month.

 1. Learn to Live with Less

 In today’s society, we are very blessed to have access to anything and everything we want at the drop of the hat.
 Many thanks to Amazon!

 However, as I am typing this, my trunk is full of items to donate.
 Plus another load of donation items is ready to go!